Volunteer at the Library!

 Central and Branch Library Volunteer Opportunities

-In Central Library and 35 branch libraries, volunteers play vital roles in assisting library staff with such functions as computer lab assistants, storytime readers, docents, book shelvers, homework helpers, arts and crafts instructors, library gifts processors, display coordinators, book detailers, Summer Reading Program Ambassadors, cultural programming assistants, and more.
+In Central Library and 35 branch libraries, volunteers play vital roles in assisting library staff with such functions as story time readers, docents, homework helpers, arts and crafts instructors, display coordinators, Summer Reading Program Ambassadors, and more.